-BUS 204 Business Law II
+Business Law II

 Introduction to the legal issues surrounding commercial paper, agency, employment, and property.
-The following related areas are emphasized: Contractual and tort liability of principals/agents and third parties, duties of principal and agent, business entities (including sole proprietorship, limited partnership/s, liability companies, corporations), acquisition of title to real and personal property, leases for real property, real estate sales transactions, and the general law related to will and trusts.
+The following related areas are emphasized: Contractual and tort liability of principals/agents and third parties, duties of principal and agent, business entities (including sole proprietorship, partnership/s, limited liability companies, corporations), acquisition of title to real and personal property, leases for real property, real estate sales transactions, and the general law related to will and trusts.
 Generally offered Spring semester only.

-BUS 211 Human Resource Management
+Human Resource Management